garthk/cv/README.md

+## README

-I reckon you should hire me.
+I reckon you should hire me as one of the following:

+* Software architect and engineer
+* DevOps architect and engineer
+* UX and design tester
+* Consulting systems engineer
+* Technical bid lead

 You need more information than that, though.
+Of course.

-You need to qualify me in or out based on what I can do and what you need.
+To qualify me in or out, you need my [curriculum vitae](CV.md).
-For that, you need a list of what I can do.
-If you're involved in the open source community, you'd also like to see some of my work.

-I wasn't able to open source any of my work, I'm afraid.
-So, I'm going to gratuitously over-engineer my CV in order to give you a taste of what I could do for you.
+If you're involved in the open source community, you'll also need to see some of my work.
+As I wasn't able to open source any of it, I intend to gratuitously over-engineer my CV in order to give you a taste of what I could do for you.